 The Importance of Senior Rehabilitation

-Following a hospital stay for an injury, surgery, or illness, many seniors begin a rehabilitation program designed to help them fully recover and improve their long-term health.
+Following a hospital stay for an injury, surgery, or illness, many seniors begin a rehabilitation program designed to help them fully recover and improve their long-term health as they continue to live an independent living lifestyle.
 The goal of these programs is to increase strength, mobility, and balance, as well as to improve communication skills and cognition.
 Some studies show that rehabilitation after an incident, like a fall, can increase a senior’s chances of returning to an independent lifestyle by up to 80 percent.

 Rehabilitation for Seniors – What’s Involved?